BernardTheFour/gsolusindo-be-test/README.md

 # Project

-This project demonstrates how to run Docker Compose on WSL (Windows Subsystem for Linux).
-Follow the steps below to get started.
+This project is for Global Solusindo Technical Test

 ## Prerequisites